Are you doing construction work or erecting signs/tables/awnings/etc in publicly-owned areas?

 How to Obtain a Permit

-Before coming to City Hall, print and fill out the street right-of-way permit application.
+Before coming to City Hall, print and fill out the right-of-way permit application.

-For information relating to specific permit fees, please refer to Permit Fees for Work in the Public Right-of-Way.
+For information relating to specific permit fees, please download the Permit Fees for Work in the Public Right-of-Way.

 Inquiries Or Concerns

-Individuals with concerns about permit requirements or the application process may contact the Department of Environmental Services' Permit Office, Monday through Friday, from 9 a.m. to 5 p.m.
-The office may be reached (585) 428-6848.
+Individuals with questions or concerns about permit requirements or the application process may contact the Department of Environmental Services' Permit Office in person or by phone at (585) 428-6848, Monday through Friday, between 9 a.m. and 5 p.m.